Early April in Sacramento was about as exciting as it gets for a transportation advocate.

 Although we saw many positive changes as the deal came to its end, our environmental justice demands were consistently ignored, refused, or outright opposed.
 We find it unacceptable that our most vulnerable and communities, often located near freeways, ports, and warehouses, continue to bear the brunt of our infrastructure investments while reaping little reward.

 We kept pushing and negotiating, knowing that the two-thirds vote requirement made this an uphill climb.
-Some groups in the coalition were preparing to support SB 1, based on the good progress state leaders were making.
-Other coalition members, greatly disappointed with the lack of environmental justice, were even considering moving from opposition to neutral.
-ThenThen
+Some groups in the coalition were preparing to support SB 1, based on the improved investment plan.
+Other coalition members, still greatly disappointed that environmental justice was not prioritized, were even considering moving from opposition to neutral.

 Then we learned about a last-minute backroom deal with the trucking industry that none of us could accept.
 This deal would exempt large diesel trucks from vital air pollution regulations; a loophole that would allow pollution that is already causing asthma, heart disease, and other harms in low-income communities and communities of color to continue unchecked.